hkuday/g40engg1340/README.md

     ```
     ./output
     ```

-## Navigating through the system
+## How to navigate through the system
-The hyperlink will lead to
+1. Once the program is up and running, you will see the **log-in page** :
+   * For new user: You will be asked to enter the user details.
+   * For existing user: You will be asked to enter the password.
+2. Now you shall be lead to the dashboard which allows you to:
+   1. Edit your profile within the system
+   2. Search for an existing user
+   3. Recommends a date

 ## Types of Files:

 The Program will majorly have two types of files: